Last Ones Left Alive

 This dystopian future Ireland will unnerve and intrigue and thrill readers everywhere — Donal Ryan

 A riveting novel.
-The fierce, unflinching voice of Orpen stayed with me long after I finished the last page.
-It is often grim, even terrifying, but through it all I was reminded that even in the darkest times, love and human decency can survive — Eowyn Ivey
+It reminded me that even in the darkest times, love and human decency can survive — Eowyn Ivey

 Last Ones Left Alive gripped me as much by the heart as it did by the throat.
 A stormer of a debut, Davis-Goff has created an urgent, assured, terrifying tale of destruction, humanity, and love — Kiran Millwood Hargrave